bmraubo/8l_gbooks_search/README.md

 The closest I got to true test-driven development was the refactoring of the readinglist.json read/write functionality.
 However, I struggled using jest to mock the use of the fs.readFile and fs.writeFile methods within the tests.
 So while those methods were written 'test-first', they could not be properly tested - ultimately, due to time-constraints, I decided to replace the non-functional tests with comments designed to demonstrate my thinking.

+A further issue I encountered with testing, which I believe could similarly be resolved through mocks, is the need to make API calls in order to obtain the data to work with.
+This slows down the testing significantly and is inelegant.

+Despite these setbacks, implementing tests was very useful from a learning perspective and gave me a much greater understanding of test-driven development.

 Generally speaking, refactoring the portions of the app where testing was in place was much easier.
 Finding bugs was a lot faster and clearer with tests as even the limited testing I had in place could point in me in the direction of the problem.
 Where refactoring affected the functionality of the other methods, this immediately became clear.

 Testing also provides a clear conceptual framework around which to build the application - the term 'specification' is perhaps more suitable.
 I can see clear benefits to designing software test-first; greater clarity of code, greater degree of decoupling, easier maintenence and refactor, and the code is much more exendable.